Define-Web-Design/HaleyBirdCreately/WORKFLOW.md

 ## Fallback Mechanisms

-The workflow system includes fallback mechanisms:
+The workflow system includes robust fallback mechanisms:

-- If a workflow fails, it attempts to start a simple server
+- If a workflow fails, it attempts to start a simple server (`simple-server.cjs`)
+- If the build process fails, it tries alternative build methods
+- If dependencies are missing, it attempts multiple installation methods
-- If `jq` is not available, it falls back to basic parsing
+- If `jq` is not available, it falls back to basic parsing with grep/sed

-- If dependencies are missing, it attempts to install them
+These fallback mechanisms were specifically designed to handle the following scenarios:

+1. **Build failures**: The system attempts alternative build paths when the standard build fails
+2. **Dependency issues**: Multiple fallback methods for dependency installation
+3. **Module format incompatibilities**: CommonJS fallback server handles ES module issues
+4. **Server startup failures**: Graceful degradation to a minimal functionality server

 This ensures the application remains as robust as possible, even in challenging environments.

+### Fallback Server

+If the main application fails to start, the system automatically launches a fallback server (`simple-server.cjs`) that provides:

+- Basic static file serving
+- Simple API status endpoint
+- Informative error page with diagnostic information

+This allows for minimal functionality and error reporting even when the main application cannot start properly.